nil0412/mypcot-backend-nodejs/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file (at room location)

 `REFRESH_TOKEN_SECRET = fgkjddshfdjh773bdjsj84-jdjd774`
 `SESSION_EXPIRY = 60*15`